zsparal/api-documentation/source/reference/v1/payments-api/create-payment.rst

    * - | ``recurringType``
        | string
      - Optional – Enables recurring payments.
-If set to first, a first payment for the customer is created, allowing the customer to agree to automatic recurring charges taking place on their account in the future.
+If set to ``first``, a first payment for the customer is created, allowing the customer to agree to automatic recurring charges taking place on their account in the future.
 If set to ``recurring``, the customer's card is charged automatically.

        Possible values: ``first`` ``recurring``